 The Rise of Social Commerce?

 While the mobile argument is over, the social commerce debate is just starting to heat up.
-When sites like Facebook, Twitter and Pinterest announced their Buy buttons a couple years back, everyone in the marketing world took out their trumpets and began heralding the new age of social commerce.
+When sites like Facebook, Twitter, and Pinterest announced their Buy buttons a couple of years back, everyone in the marketing world took out their trumpets and began heralding the new age of social commerce.
 But now, more than two years later, social commerce is still struggling to get out of its infancy, with many wondering whether it will ever make it at all.
 While it has shown promise in certain small arenas—perhaps most notably with Sonic’s innovative Instagram milkshake campaign—other indices aren’t so promising.
 While I personally think social commerce will at some point become an indispensable part of global online commerce, we’ll likely have to wait for some time while the world of eCommerce figures out the best ways to formulate, integrate and implement it in a viable, sustainable way.

 Return of the Popup

-If you’re over the age of 25 you probably still have nightmares about those pesky popup ads that used to invade your browsing session and clutter up your computer screen without warning.
-Well they’ve made a bit of a comeback over the last few months, but with a few slight changes (for the better).
+If you’re over the age of 25 you probably still have nightmares about those pesky pop-up ads that used to invade your browsing session and clutter up your computer screen without warning.
+They’ve made a bit of a comeback over the last few months, but with a few slight changes (for the better).
 First of all, unlike the old popups, once you close one of the new ones, it won’t come back over and over again.
 Secondly, rather than trying to generate sales through direct advertising, the new popups generally just ask users to sign up for a mailing list or newsletter, making them a great way for companies to add names to their email lists.
 Sure, they might still annoy customers, but they are a big improvement over the old model—although they are infuriatingly clunky on mobile.

-Real Time Data is a Must
+Real-Time Data is a Must

-No longer merely a recommendation, real time analytics are now the industry norm.
+No longer merely a recommendation, real-time analytics are now the industry norm.
 If you’re in eCommerce management, you know how important it is to be able to respond to your customers’ needs in a timely fashion.
 With so many options out there for online shoppers, your inability to be responsive could quickly become your downfall.
-Real-time data allows you to monitor and measure everything that happens on your own site and in your supply chain so that you know in an instant when to make key adjustments to improve performance, user experience and customer satisfaction.
+Real-time data allows you to monitor and measure everything that happens on your own site and in your supply chain so that you know in an instant when to make key adjustments to improve performance, user experience, and customer satisfaction.